-- 140 g/ 5 oz/ 1 1/3 cups icing sugar
+- 140 g icing sugar 5 oz/ 1 ⅓ cups

 - handful chopped walnuts

-Preheat the convection/fan oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
+- Preheat the convection/fan oven to 360 degrees Fahrenheit/ 180 degrees Celsius.
 Line two baking trays with baking paper.
 If using a regular oven, preheat to 400 degrees Fahrenheit/ 200 degrees Celsius.

 - Batter: Beat the soft butter and the sugar together until creamy.
 Beat in the egg and then add the grated carrots.
-In another bowl mix together the flour, baking powder, cinnamon and all spice.
-Give them to the butter mixture and mix with a spatula or spoon to form the dough.
+In another bowl, mix the flour, baking powder, cinnamon, and allspice.
+Add them to the butter mixture and mix with a spatula or spoon to form the dough.

 - Baking time: Bake the cookies for about 12-15 minutes or until slightly crisp and golden.
 Leave to cool on the baking trays for about 10 minutes, then transfer to wire racks to cool completely.